Interview Questions About Full-Time vs. Part-Time Hours

-If you discover that the company rarely promotes part-time staff to full-time, you should focus on why you are interested in working for the company in the offered position.
+However, if you discover that the company rarely promotes part-time staff to full-time, focus on why you are interested in working for the company in the offered position.
 You don't want to raise a red flag that you are looking to move on to a full-time position elsewhere.

 - “I'm interested in working in the position for your company because (give reasons) and I am available (give the hours/days/shifts).”

 - “I enjoy the flexibility of part-time work and am excited for the chance to give my undivided attention to your company three days a week.
 If my schedule changes in the future and allows me the time to do my best work for you full time, I would love the opportunity for a permanent job.”

 - “At this time, temp work is best for my family and I. I think I will fit in very well with your company culture, and for now, I think I can do that best in a temp position.”

 - Keep it positive: No matter what your answer is, be sure to stay positive about the job at hand.
 Express your enthusiasm for the company and the job when asked why you want to work there.
 Be sure to focus on how you can benefit the company rather than how the job or company will benefit you.